zachwiseit/AzureVM-ProtonVPN-Setup/README.md

 ![image](https://github.com/user-attachments/assets/24cf5f26-776d-4b73-83d5-f15893bdb12f)

-When you are dont forget to go back to Azure and delete all resource groups to prevent any unnecessary charges.
+When you are done dont forget to go back to Azure and delete all resource groups to prevent any unnecessary charges.

 From the Azure home screen go to "Resource groups" selecte one of the resources created and click "Delete resource group".